Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.setOptOut(true); //Disables all tracking of events for this user
     ```

-### Push Notification Events
+### Push notification events

-Push notification events shouldn't be sent client-side via the Android SDK because a user must open the app to initialize the Amplitude SDK in order for the SDK to send the event.
-Therefore, if push notification events are tracked client-side then there can be data delays as the push notification event isn't sent to Amplitude's servers until the next time the user opens the app.
+Don't send push notification events client-side via the Android SDK.
+Because a user must open the app to initialize the Amplitude SDK in order for the SDK to send the event, events aren't sent to the Amplitude servers until the next time the user opens the app.
+This can cause data delays.

-You can use our [mobile marketing automation partners](https://amplitude.com/integrations?category=mobile-marketing-automation) or our [HTTP API V2](https://developers.amplitude.com/docs/http-api-v2) to send push notification events to Amplitude.
+You can use [mobile marketing automation partners](https://amplitude.com/integrations?category=mobile-marketing-automation) or the [HTTP API V2](https://developers.amplitude.com/docs/http-api-v2) to send push notification events to Amplitude.

 ### Event Explorer

 To use Event Explorer, you need either `deviceId` or `userId` to look up live events.
-Android SDKs provide functionalities to view them while using a debug build.
+This SDK provides a way to view them while using a debug build.

 First, add the following code into your `AndroidManifest.xml`.